AntonSol919/linkspace/homepage/index.md

 Very few systems require that.
 Trusting an administrator is cheaper and works really well.

-Scarcity makes them attractive for the people already invested, but these properties are antithetical to the process of development.
+Scarcity makes blockchains attractive for the people already invested, but these properties are antithetical to the process of development.
 Successful systems are build from small incremental improvements.
-That doesn't seem to happen when the building blocks are a costly chain of consent.
+That dynamic doesn't seem to take place when the building blocks are a costly chain of consent.

-Option 3, a supernet, is the option that makes more sense to me.
+Option 3, a supernet like linkspace, is the option that makes more sense to me.
 It splits up the hosts and doesn't encode scarcity as a core principle.

 In linkspace the role of host is split up between: